stlab/better-code/better-code/src/chapter-2-contracts.md

 > {P}S{Q} ∧ {Q}T{R} ⇒ {P}S;T{R}

-Given two valid Hoare triples, if the postconditions of the first are preconditions of the second, we can form a new valid triple describing the effects of performing the operations in sequence.
+Given two valid Hoare triples, if the postconditions of the first are the preconditions of the second, we can form a new valid triple describing the effects of performing the operations in sequence.
 The notation may look exotic, but its meaning should be familiar: this rule simply captures the reasoning we use to think informally about statements